AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

   </tr>
   <tr>
     <td>cells</td>
     <td>Defines what cells will be reported.
-The value is a reference to a cell-group found in the cell-groups json file, which is used to resolve which subset of gids will be included in the report. </td>
+The value is a reference to a cell-group found in the cell-groups json file, which is used to resolve which subset of nodes will be included in the report. </td>
     <td>string (cell-group)</td>
     <td>True</td>
     <td> </td>